Combinatorial summation of Feynman diagrams: Equation of state of the 2D SU(N) Hubbard model: Results

-Ibarra-Garc\'{\i}a-Padilla \textit{et al.}~\cite{Ibarra2021suNsign} demonstrate that the sign problem in DQMC rapidly intensifies with lowering $T$ and increasing $U$ and $N$ at the considered densities, as long as the system remains compressible.
-To explore the more challenging regime, the EoS was obtained by DiagMC at a lower temperature $T/t=0.15$ (see Figure~\ref{fig:EoS}), for which the $\langle n \rangle(\mu)$ curve is below that for $T/t=0.3$, indicating that the system is in the metallic state at $U/t=2.3$ and in this range of $\mu$~\cite{Lenihan2021entropy}.
-We further evaluate the series at larger values of $U$ up to $U=8$, where a faint shoulder around $\langle n \rangle=1$ is seen to emerge.
-This is consistent with the development of a (pseudo-)gapped state.
-At these couplings, the systematic error of resummation beyond the convergence radius becomes comparable to the propagated statistical error, and the combined error bar (a sum of the two errors) shown in Fig.~\ref{fig:EoS} grows substantially.
-Nonetheless, the analytic structure of the series appears free from singularities near a positive real $U$, such as those in the $SU(2)$ Hubbard model at similar parameters~\cite{Kim2020spin_charge}.
-There, the growth of the antiferromagnetic (AFM) correlation length beyond $\sim 10$ lattice sites was shown to be responsible for a near-critical behaviour of the diagrammatic expansions at these temperatures and $\langle n \rangle=1$ already at $U/t \sim 3$.
-Also in contrast to the $SU(3)$ case, where an insulating AFM ground state at $\langle n \rangle =1$ emerges already at $U/t\approx5.5$~\cite{Feng2023metalinsulator} and strong AFM correlations (with a transformation upon heating) are observed up to $T/t\sim 0.5$ at $U/t=8$~\cite{Ibarra2023metalinsulator}, for $N=6$ AFM correlations appear weak down to $T/t=0.15$ at this coupling.
-Thus, there is no fundamental difficulty to reduce the errors bars and access larger $U$ values at the expense of a polynomially-longer calculation.
+Ibarra-Garc\'{\i}a-Padilla et al.~\cite{Ibarra2021suNsign} demonstrate that the sign problem in their DQMC simulations rapidly intensifies with lowering $T$ and increasing $U$ and $N$ at the considered densities, as long as the system remains compressible.
+To explore the more challenging regime, the EoS was obtained by DiagMC at a lower temperature $T/t=0.15$ (see Figure~\ref{fig:EoS}), for which the $\langle n \rangle(\mu)$ curve is below that for $T/t=0.3$ at $U/t=2.3$, indicating that the entropy density $s(\mu)$ is an increasing function in this range of $\mu$ due to the Maxwell relation $\partial s/\partial \mu = \partial n / \partial T$.
+Following Ref.~\cite{Lenihan2021entropy}, this also suggests that the system is in the metallic state in this regime.
+We further evaluate the series at larger values of $U$ up to $U=12$.
+A plateau around $\langle n \rangle=1$ can be seen to start emerging at $U=8$, consistently with the development of a (pseudo-)gapped state at strong coupling.
+The plateau appears more pronounced at $U=12$, but at these couplings the systematic error of resummation beyond the convergence radius (see Methods) becomes comparable to the propagated statistical error, and the combined error bar, i.e. a sum of the two errors, shown in Fig.~\ref{fig:EoS} grows substantially.
+Nonetheless, the analytic structure of the series appears free from singularities near a positive real $U$, such as those in the $SU(2)$ Hubbard model at similar parameters~\cite{Kim2020spin_charge, Lenihan2021entropy}.
+There, the growth of the antiferromagnetic (AFM) correlation length beyond $\sim 10$ lattice sites was shown to be responsible for a near-critical behaviour of the diagrammatic expansions at these temperatures and $\langle n \rangle=1$ already at $U/t \sim 3$ (see the Supplemental Material of Ref.~\cite{Lenihan2021entropy} for details).
+Also in contrast to the $SU(3)$ case, where an insulating AFM ground state at $\langle n \rangle =1$ emerges for $U/t\gtrsim5.5$~\cite{Feng2023metalinsulator} and strong AFM correlations (with a transformation upon heating) are observed up to $T/t\sim 0.5$ at $U/t=8$~\cite{Ibarra2023metalinsulator}, for $N=6$ AFM correlations appear weak down to $T/t=0.15$ at this coupling, as implied by the absence of the corresponding singularities or a pronounced plateau in $\langle n \rangle(\mu)$.
+This is not unexpected since for larger $N$ the Fermi surface at $\langle n \rangle =1$ is farther from being nested.